cibsoftware/libreoffice-admx/README.md

-# ADMX
+# ADMX Template for LibreOffice
-Collabora Office / LibreOffice Windows Group Policy Template
+Windows Group Policy Template for [LibreOffice powered by CIB](https://libreoffice.cib.de/) (also usable with [LibreOffice](https://www.libreoffice.org/)).

-For more info visit https://www.collaboraoffice.com/windows-group-policy-admx/

-Pull requests are welcome.
-Please help with translations at [Transifex](https://www.transifex.com/collabora-productivity-ltd/collabora-office-libreoffice-windows-group-policy-template-amdx/).

-### caution!
+### Attention
-When you add a "policy" in the admx file, add the corresponding "presentation" in all adml.
-Not just in your language.
+When you add a "policy" in the admx file, add the corresponding "presentation" in all adml files (not just in your language).
 Otherwise, this causes the following error for users of these adml files:

     Resource "$(string.something)" referenced in attribute displayName could not be found.
     File Path\to\something.admx, line xxx, column xxx

-## Localization notes
+## Localization
 [ITS Tool](http://itstool.org) is used to extract strings from adml file, and merge them back.
 The very simple `adml.its` file in this repository should be copied into e.g. `/usr/local/share/itstool/its/`.
 It sets one `preserveSpaceRule`.

-Create the pot from the adml file:
+Create the pot from the adml file (in the `en-US` directory):

-    itstool -o Collabora-Office-adml.pot Collabora-Office.adml
+    itstool -o LibreOffice-adml.pot LibreOffice.adml

 Merge the translated strings to the adml file:

-    itstool -m Collabora-Office-adml.mo -o it-IT/ Collabora-Office.adml
+    itstool -m LibreOffice-adml.mo -o it-IT/ LibreOffice.adml